Archive for February 2026

 It was a sad day, but a happy day as the “perfect amateur” came to take this scope.
 I’m sure it will allow him at least 34 years of deep-sky observing also.

-The first night out (Friday February 13th 2026) the new owner has already imaged the Orion Nebula and Jupiter.
+The first night out (Friday February 13th 2026) the new owner has already imaged the Orion Nebula, Jupiter and other deep-sky objects.
 This is actually an imaging telescope, with the mirror moved up for full illumination, and with an RA drive, which I never used.
 An extender tube is required for visual observing.

-The new owner is a professional high-speed video camera expert for industrial applications and also a seasoned astronomy imager.
+The new owner is a professional high-speed video camera expert for industrial applications and also an experienced amateur astronomer.

 Yes….the very first images and on the very first night out!
-I’d say pretty amazing!
+I’d say pretty impressive!

 Jupiter